 With freshly ground coffee, and by freshly ground I mean you have just ground them yourself right before you make your coffee, you will end up with a far superior cup of coffee with the full rich aroma and taste with zero degradation when compared to pre-packaged, preground coffee.

 Once a coffee has been ground, the oxidization process starts and begins to break down, leading to a slightly stale, less than perfect tasting cuppa Joe.

 This is a fact that cannot be changed even with high-quality pre-ground coffee.

 For what it is worth, the best, highest quality, the freshest possible is when you use freshly roasted beans that are only a few days old and then ground at the moment the coffee is being elaborated.

 At Latte Love Brew we recommend that you buy whole beans or the best quality and single origin to get the best results.
-Grinding your own beans is a critical to a great cup and is, unfortunately, a very overlooked part of the brewing process.
+Grinding your own beans is critical to a great cup and is, unfortunately, a very overlooked part of the brewing process.

 Is Pre-Ground Coffee Cheaper?

 When you focus on the cost of pre-packaged, pre-ground coffee Vs whole bean coffees and compare it on a like for like or apples with apples basis, you will find that more often than not that pre-packaged, preground coffee is cheaper than whole bean coffee.